v42net/CO2-sensor/README.md

 # CO2-sensor
-After reading an article about the health issues caused by high CO<sub>2</sub> concentrations, the price af a ready-made sensor trigger me to start this DIY project.
+After reading an article about the health issues caused by high CO<sub>2</sub> concentrations, the price af a ready-made sensor triggered me to start this DIY project.
 After some research I decided on using the following components for this project:
 - An [`SCD40`](https://duckduckgo.com/?q=scd40) CO<sub>2</sub> sensor.